Could you be a local hero and become a Special Constable?

 Candidates' progress will be reviewed regularly by their line supervisor, and will incorporate the regular supervisor on the shift the trainee is assigned to.

 Candidates will only achieve Independent Patrol Status once they have attended all phase one and phase two sessions, passed the final written exam to ensure knowledge and understanding, and completed all elements of their portfolio to demonstrate their performance.

 The information below details the basic eligibility criteria for Special Constables.
 Every circumstance is unique to each person of course, so if you have any queries about this information please get in touch with the Special Constabulary Recruitment Team.

-To be eligible for appointment you must be a British citizen or a citizen of a country that is a member of the European Economic Area, or Switzerland.
+To be eligible for appointment as a Special Constable, you must be a British citizen or a citizen of a country that is a member of the European Economic Area, or Switzerland.
 Commonwealth citizens and other foreign nationals are also eligible but only if they are resident in the UK free of restrictions.

 Applicants must be in good health, of sound constitution and able both physically and mentally to perform the duties of a Special Constable once appointed.
 The Home Office guidance states that applicants must have a body mass index (BMI) between 18-30.